foundersandcoders/Node-Shell-Workshop/LESSON2.md

 And how to make our node scripts executable from the command-line.

 ```
-your-name-here-cat index.html
+your-name-here-cat public/index.html
 ```

-To proceed with this lesson please clone this repo and go into the lesson-2 folder.
+To proceed with this lesson please clone this repo and go into the lesson-2 folder. **(N.B.
+If you cloned the repo in lesson 1, there is no need to clone again!)**

 ### Read Streams